-REFERENCE: Based on Benkert, Nöllenburg, Uno, Wolff [76], Argyriou, Bekos, Kaufmann, Symvonis [37].
+REFERENCE: Based on Benkert, Nöllenburg, Uno, Wolff [83], Argyriou, Bekos, Kaufmann, Symvonis [42].

-COMMENTS: The concept of metro-line crossing minimization was introduced in Benkert, Nöllenburg, Uno, Wolff [76], a more general model was suggested by Argyriou, Bekos, Kaufmann, Symvonis [37].
+Comments: The concept of metro-line crossing minimization was introduced in Benkert, Nöllenburg, Uno, Wolff [83], a more general model was suggested by Argyriou, Bekos, Kaufmann, Symvonis [42].
 Both these papers consider the problem a crossing minimization problem and study it in various variants (e.g. stations have to be 2-sided or 4-sided or the end of lines may be forced to be in particular positions), so the metro-line crossing number defined above is just one possible variant.

-COMPLEXITY: Optimizing the Metro-line crossing number of a single edge in G can be done in polynomial time [76] and there are NP-hard variants even if the underlying graph is a path [37] or a caterpillar [231].
-There are polynomial-time and fixed-parameter tractable cases for some variants [414].
+COMPLEXITY: Optimizing the Metro-line crossing number of a single edge in G can be done in polynomial time [83] and there are NP-hard variants even if the underlying problem here, though there are variants as well (e.g. what happens if some lines are parallel).